harmony-development/harmony-dotnet-sdk/README.md

 ## License

-The code used for generating the SDK (shell scripts, tool configs, etc) are licensed under the [unlicense](https://unlicense.org).
+The license for the code used for generating the SDK (shell scripts, tool configs, etc) is located in the `COPYING` file in this repository.

 The generated code is licensed under the same license as the protocol definition - please see the [licensing.md file in the protocol repo](https://github.com/harmony-development/protocol) for more details.